 The left brain is where a neurotransmitter called dopamine lives.

 (Think of a neurotransmitter as a hormone in the brain).

 Dopamine is where your motivation comes from.

-Remember that feeling when you checked off that item on your to do list?
+Remember that feeling when you checked off that item on your to-do list?
 Or when someone likes your post on Instagram?

 That’s dopamine in action.

-In other words, when you engage in behaviour that raises your dopamine levels, you are more likely to engage in that activity again to get the same dopamine hit, and rush of good feelings in the brain.
+In other words, when you engage in behavior that raises your dopamine levels, you are more likely to engage in that activity again to get the same dopamine hit, and rush of good feelings in the brain.